 Psoriasis is a disease that affects a surprising amount of people.
-It’s estimated that 2-4% of the global population are affected.
-Unfortunately, there is no cure for the disease, but we’ve put together a list of psoriasis treatment options we believe can help, and that you should know about.
+It’s estimated that 2-4% of the global population is affected.
+Unfortunately, there is no cure for the disease, but we’ve put together a list of Psoriasis Treatment options we believe can help, and that you should know about.

 4 Psoriasis Treatment Options

 If you have any form of psoriasis, this is probably the first option you’ve turned to.
 Many people who have a mild form of the disease will only need a topical treatment, and even those with more moderate forms use these in tandem with other treatments.

 Topical applications can range anywhere from over the counter psoriasis treatment to prescription.
 The mildest form of these are your average moisturizers, and though they don’t heal psoriasis, they help to prevent scaling from excess skin and irritation caused by dryness.
 Further over-the-counter topicals include salicylic acid and coal tar, both of which help to prevent scaling and are also available in shampoo form.

 Prescription topicals come in a wide variety, including anthralin, vitamin D analogs, and calcineurin inhibitors.
 We use these for slowing skin growth and preventing plaque build-up.
 Other prescriptions like topical corticosteroids and topical retinoids are psoriasis treatment options used for reducing inflammation.

 Many people with psoriasis experience worse symptoms during the winter, and while we often associate this with a drier climate it also has to do with reduced exposure to the sun (UV) light.
 It has been proven that daily and low amounts of exposure to sunlight reduce inflammation and scaling from skin buildup.

 There are also many clinical forms of UV light available, plenty of which we can use in tandem with other treatments.
 These include broadband and narrowband UVB phototherapy which comes from artificial light, and excimer lasers which can focus solely on the affected skin.